 I was at a lecture last week about the porous boundaries between prose and poetry.
-Poet and prose writer Susan Sink spoke about the practice of haikai no renga, the communal writing of linked short linked verses (haiku).
+Poet and prose writer Susan Sink spoke about the practice of haikai no renga, the communal writing of linked short verses (haiku).
 The honored guest poet began with a single prompt verse (the hokku), and each poet in turn added a verse in response.

-There were arcane rules (if there is a verse on love, a second in the same theme must follow and perhaps a third, but never a fourth), and runs of 36 and 100, versions played by mail, and collections that were edited after the fact (my favorite collection title: Scrap Paper Coverlet, edited by Yosa Buson, an 18th century Japanese poet).
+There were arcane rules to some games (if there was a verse on love, a second in the same theme must follow and perhaps a third, but never a fourth), and runs of 36 and 100, versions played by mail, and collections that were edited after the fact (my favorite collection title: Scrap Paper Coverlet, edited by Yosa Buson, an 18th century Japanese poet).
 The original game favored humor, often ribald humor (think sake-fueled poetry slam), and was wildly popular but grew more staid with time.

 Matsuo Bashō (furu ike ya / kawazu tobikomu / mizu no oto // The ancient pond / a frog jumps in / the sound of water) was not only the acknowledged master of the art of haiku, but a master teacher, as well.
 Susan shared some of Bashō's haiku including this one: